-Frequently Asked Questions About Getting a Piercing
+5 Most Frequently Asked Questions About Piercing

-The Piercing Experience
+Piercing Experience FAQs (And Answers)

 Getting a piercing can be a wonderful experience.
 It can be a magical, spiritual moment for some and an awkward and funny moment for others.
 Some think it hurts; some enjoy the sensation.
 A lot of people plan and prepare for their piercings and even more come in on the spur of the moment.
 All, inevitably, have questions.